Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 Related people

 The artwork of The Beatles’ “Sgt.
-Pepper’s Lonely Hearts Club Band” album was designed by the pop artists Peter Blake and his then-wife Jann Haworth.
-Those had been recommended by art dealer Robert Fraser, who was also a friend of Paul McCartney.
+Pepper’s Lonely Hearts Club Band” album was designed by pop artists Peter Blake and his then-wife Jann Haworth.
+Art dealer Robert Fraser, who was also a friend of Paul McCartney, recommended them.

-After some weeks of preparation to have all the setup ready, The Beatles visited Michael Cooper’s Photographic Studio in Chelsea, for the shooting.
+After some weeks of preparation to have all the setup ready, The Beatles visited Michael Cooper’s Photographic Studio in Chelsea on March 30, 1967, for the shooting.

 In addition to the front cover shot, The Beatles also posed for the images used on the back cover and the gatefold sleeve.

-After the photo shoot, The Beatles went to EMI Studios, Abbey Road, to continue the recording of the album.
+After the photo shoot, the Beatles went to EMI Studios, Abbey Road, to continue recording the album.

 It took about three hours in all, including the shots for the centrefold and the back cover.
 I’m not sure how much it all cost.